21 Chemo Side Effects Everyone Should Know About

 When you hear the word chemo, what are the first side effects that come to mind?
 The most commonly known ones are hair loss and nausea with vomiting.
 But are these all of the side effects of chemotherapy?
 Not at all!
 Anyone that has personally gone through it, along with the caregivers, know first-hand the nastiness and depth of chemo side effects.

-I learned these firsthand when I was on the aggressive 5 agent cocktail known as ema-co for placental cancer choriocarcinoma from my complete twin molar pregnancy.
+I learned these firsthand when I was on an five agent cocktail for placental cancer choriocarcinoma from my complete twin molar pregnancy.
 Depending on the type of chemo, the length and the strength, some may vary from person to person, but below I’ve written out a list of some of the side effects that you may want to be prepared for, based on my experience.

 Disclaimer: The list below was compiled based on MY experiences and the experiences of others who I know and have spoken to about these side effects.
 Everyone is different.
 Please consult your doctor if you experience any of the side effects below and ask for his or her tips to complement the ones that I've included below.
 This article is intended to be a way to help you prepare , it is not an end-all be-all list.